Academic Policy 1622.10

 Course changes are initiated in academic departments and, following department review and approval, must be sent to the office of the college dean for college or school review and approval.
 Following school or college review, all major course change forms are sent to the Director of Curriculum Review and Program Assessment to begin the campus review process by the required groups.
 (Note: Minor course change forms follow an abbreviated approval process, and proceed directly to the provost after completing college or school review, unless the change requested involves a core course.)

 All course actions are reviewed by the University Course and Programs Committee prior to action by the Graduate Council (if graduate or dual credit) and/or the Faculty Senate.
 Copies of proposals involving core courses are also reviewed by the University General Education Core Curriculum Committee, and courses proposed for online or off-campus delivery are reviewed by Global Campus.
 Such reviews are intended to prevent duplication of course offerings and to assess resource implications, if any, and to provide notification to other colleges of changes in course offerings that may affect their students or programs.
 Review committees also monitor net changes in majors and fields of study for compliance with University of Arkansas and State of Arkansas policy regarding significant changes in programs in any year.
 Proposals proceed electronically from Committee or Council via the Faculty Senate to the provost for final approval on behalf of the chancellor and submission to Boards as appropriate.
-To appear in the next year’s catalog, all course proposals must be reviewed and approved by the Faculty Senate at or before the March meeting.
+To appear in the next year’s catalog, all undergraduate course proposals must be reviewed and approved by the Faculty Senate at or before the March meeting.
 All graduate course proposals must be reviewed and approved by the Faculty Senate at or before the April meeting.